Terms & Conditions

-- Free Wellness Workshops: As a gold member you can go to Wellness Workshop every week for free!
+- Free WW Workshops: As a gold member you can go to a WW Workshop every week for free!
 All you need to do is stay within 5lb of your goal weight and attend at least once in every 10 weeks.

 - No need to re-join: Gold members never need to register/re-join.